shizuka/confursion/_wiki/characters/shiny.md

 Shiny
 =======

-## Bio
+## Biography

 Shiny is a calico tomcat with green eyes, a white muzzle, and a white tail tip.

-He was attending a furry convention in Seattle with his boyfriend when The Shift started.

-He woke up one day to discover the bump he had been picking at on the base of his spine had sprouted into a full-fledged fluffy cat tail.
+While attending a furry convention in Seattle with his boyfriend, The Shift started.
+He woke up in their hotel room to discover the bump he had been picking at on the base of his spine had sprouted into a full-fledged fluffy cat tail.
 Not exactly the type of thing you can hide for too long.

 As well as gardening and keeping chickens, Shiny runs Pawsitively Everything with his partner.

+Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
+Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.

 ---